Building business networks

-Justice Connect has useful resources for groups looking to start a not-for-profit organisation: Justice Connect website (hyperlink here justiceconnect.org.au).
+Justice Connect has useful resources for groups looking to start a not-for-profit organisation: Justice Connect website.

-The Small Business Mentoring Service has worked with many business associations to form and establish their governance processes using workshops and training.
-You can find out more about how they can help you at the Small Business Mentoring Service.
+The Small Business Mentoring Service has worked with many business associations to form and establish their governance processes using workshops and training: Small Business Mentoring Service website.

 “Setting up the right structure and rules from day one is critical to an association’s ultimate survival.”